Reyhaneh-Nasiri/reyhaneh_nasiri_week19/README.md

 This project was developed as part of the [Botostart Bootcamp](https://botostart.ir/).

-> __The backend API used in this project was provided as part of the Botostart Bootcamp.
+> __The backend API used in this project was provided as part of the ***Botostart Bootcamp***.
 My primary focus in this project was on frontend architecture, state management, React Query integration, and user experience.__

 ___